Managed IT Services Stoney Creek

 Why Stoney Creek Plant and Warehouse Operators Pick Fusion Managed IT

 Fusion has operated since 2012.
 Canadian-owned.
 All client data stays in Canada.
 The security lead holds CISSP certification.
 Engagements align to CIS Controls v8.1.
-Managed IT pricing is explicit at $180 to $250 per user per month, tooling inclusive.
-No setup charges, no hidden items.
+Managed IT is priced per user, per month, tooling inclusive, with a fixed-price quote scoped to your environment before you sign.
+No setup charges, no hidden line items.

 Stoney Creek’s Managed IT Buyer Profile